aidantr/disasters-fdi/README.md

 # Replication Package for Friedt and Toner-Rodgers (2022)

-This repository contains all the code to replicate the results of [Natural Disasters, Intra-National FDI Spillovers, and Economic Divergence: Evidence from India,](https://www.sciencedirect.com/science/article/abs/pii/S0304387822000438) published in the _Journal of Development Economics._ All code is written in Stata and R.
+This repository contains all the code to replicate the results of [Natural Disasters, Intra-National FDI Spillovers, and Economic Divergence: Evidence from India,](https://www.sciencedirect.com/science/article/abs/pii/S0304387822000438) published in the _Journal of Development Economics._ All code is written in `Stata` and `R`.

 ## How to run
   1. `run_all.do` executes all Stata code